Tiamatt/AwsServerlessMicroserviceWithLambda/README.md

 ![Architecture](readme-images/i-2.png)

 ## **Initial Setup**

-To codify, build, package, deploy, and manage our AWS resources in a fully automated fashion, you need to install:
+To codify, build, package, deploy, and manage our AWS resources in a fully automated fashion, we will use:

 :point_right: AWS SAM